-This is a one term course intended for students who have completed Geometry and Algebra 2.
-This class will enhance higher level thinking and problem solving skills by studying topics that include functions, logarithms and trigonometry as well as other topics commonly found on the ACT test.
-Students will benefit from this additional exploration and mastery of algebra skills by preparing them for the next-level mathematics course such as Pre-Calculus, College Algebra or Trigonometry.
+Description: This is a one term course intended for students who have completed Geometry and Algebra 2.
+This class will enhance higher level thinking and problem-solving skills by studying topics that include functions, logarithms and trigonometry as well as other topics commonly found on the ACT test.
+Students will benefit from this additional exploration

+Calculus, College Algebra or Trigonometry.

-CIS College Algebra - MA300/MA301
+CIS College Algebra